extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

 After completing this guide, you will have a Windows 11 **headless** virtual machine that can be accessed via:

 -   [Moonlight][moonlight]/[Steam Link][steam-link] for high performance gaming
--   RDP for less demanding tasks
+-   Remote Desktop (RDP) for less demanding tasks
 -   RDP over a web browser (via [Apache Guacamole][apache-guacamole])

 <!-- more -->